 - Are they playful? — Puppies love to play; nobody can deny that.
-As they get older, though, they tend to play less.
+But as they get older, they tend to play less.

-- Have they stopped needing more food? — As your pup grows, you need to match their growth with extra food in their bowls.
+- Have they stopped needing more food? — As your pup grows, you must match their growth with extra food in their bowls.
 When your Westie stops needing more food, it’s a sign they are fully grown.

-- What’s their temperament like? — Much like playing, your Westie will need less attention as they get older.
+- What’s their temperament like? — Much like playing, your Westie will need less attention as they age.

 - Do they need social interaction? — Dogs are social creatures, but as puppies, they tend to need more time around other dogs.

 Keeping an eye out for these signs can help you assess the maturity of your pup.
-Keep in mind that this is no exact science.
-Any conclusion you reach will solely be for fun.
+Keep in mind that this is not an exact science!

-Westies make for great family dogs.
+Westies make great family dogs.
 They have a playful spirit and are incredibly intelligent.
 These white-furred pups also don’t grow too large.
-Expect them to grow to around 15 lbs (7 kgs) in weight.
-When it comes to height, Westies rarely grow larger than a foot tall(12 inches / 30 cms).